-Where there are places available for some but not all applicants within a particular criterion, distance from home to school will be the deciding factor, with preference given to those whose home address is nearest to the school, when measured in a straight line (ie. As the crow flies, using the local authorities computerised measuring system).
+Where there are places available for some but not all applicants within a particular criterion, distance from home to school will be the deciding factor, with preference given to those whose home address is nearest to the school, when measured in a straight line using the local authorities Geographical Information System (GIS).
 Distance will be measured in a straight line from a single fixed point of the home address (including flats) to the central point of the school using the Local Land and Property Gazetteer and the Council's Geographical information system (GIS/ONE).
 In the case of flats if there is more than one home address with the same measurement the flat with the lowest number will be offered the place.
 In all other cases of the same measurement, random allocation will be used.
 This will be carried out independently of the school.